 Imap, Pop3 or Smtp via HTTP or SOCKS proxy

-Mail.dll supports following proxy protocols:
+Mail.dll (IMAP, POP3 and SMTP component for .NET) supports following proxy protocols:

 • HTTP